VISIONAI/VMXdocs/docs/index.md

 the location of the `VMX server binary` will be `/Applications/VMX.app/Contents/MacOS/VMXserer.app/Contents/MacOS/`.

 To uninstall in Mac OS X, simply remove the /Applications/VMX.app folder into your Trash.
 VMX stores all of its files within this directory, so be sure to back up your models if you're created any of your own.

+The MAC OS X installer will use `/tmp/mcr_cache` as the MCR cache directory.
+If you're having issues with installation/activation, make sure you have read/write permissions for this folder.
+You can also try removing the directory `/tmp/mcr_cache` in the case it gets corrupted.
+VMXserver will regenerate a cache directory if it is not present.

 ### Docker notes